spike-rabbit/element/docs/components/charts/circle-chart.md

-# Circle Chart
+# Circle chart

-The circle chart, displayed as a pie or donut chart, shows how much each part of something makes up the whole.
+The **circle chart**, displayed as a pie or donut chart, shows how much each part of something makes up the whole.
 Each arc length represents a proportion of each category, while the full circle represents the total sum of all the data, equal to 100%.